-- 14.1 Data protection related breaches will be handled in accordance with data protection legislation and ICO and NHS Digital guidance for reportable incidents and in accordance with the policies and procedures of each organisation which are signatories to this protocol. - 14.2 Any data breaches must be dealt with by the lead organisation in which the breach took place and reportable incidents must be reported to the ICO within 72 hours of the identified data breach.
-Where the data breach involves data from another partner organisation the investigating officer should inform and consult the relevant organisation.
+- 14.1 Data protection related breaches will be handled in accordance with the relevant data protection legislation and the regulator Information Commissioners Office (ICO) or reportable incidents and in accordance with the policies and procedures of each organisation which are signatories to this protocol. - 14.2 Any data breaches must be dealt with by the lead organisation in which the data breach took place and reportable incidents must be reported to the ICO within 72 hours of the identified data breach.
+Where the data breach involves data from another partner organisation the investigating officer should inform and consult the relevant organisation. - 14.3 The relevant Data Protection Officers for each organisation should be informed and discuss the data breach and be the points of contact for subsequent investigations.